Anub1s1999/Hider/README.md

 # Hider
-A Steganography Script by Python It can encrypt messages or Scripts inside JPG and PNG photos
+A Steganography Script by Python It can encrypt messages or Scripts inside JPG/JPEG and PNG photos

+#Requirments:

+numpy

+pillow

+stegano